 - Schedule Review Meetings: Centrica CIO Mike Young keeps the leadership team well-informed about his digital strategy through a combination of scheduled review meetings and spontaneous discussions.
 He takes the digital strategy to the board in every six months to review progress while at the executive level, the CEO and his executive team discuss it often.

 - Storytelling: Lowell Group Chief Data Officer (CDO) Caroline Carruthers shares her strategy through a storytelling technique that helped her business understand the GDPR requirements.
 To convey a message in a way that the organization understands, the CDO has to possess the right storytelling skill.
-Each step towards it takes you closer to where you need to be.
+Each step of storytelling takes you one step closer to where you wish to be.

 - Improve Communication: Ascential CIO Sean Harley suggests improving communications with the executive team by making presentations to the board and audit committee.
 It will also give the opportunity to draw on the expertise of a tech-savvy boardroom.
 Harley also suggests a regular visit to each region and host a quarterly global call for all staff members, which is recorded and uploaded to the intranet for future reference.